 Savannah Parker is a British mum currently living in the US.
-She started the Key to Learning at Home curriculum with her 4-year-old daughter when her daughter was just 3, and has raved about it to us so many times, we decided to interview her and find out what makes it so special for her.
+She started the Key to Learning at Home curriculum with her 4-year-old daughter when her daughter was just 3, and has raved about it to us so many times, we decided to interview her and find out what she believes makes it so special.
 She is also an experienced early years’ educator in play-based settings.

 So how did you find us in the beginning and what resonated with you?